The Presidential GENERAL ELECTION is Tuesday, November 3, 2020.

 Overseas Citizen Absentee Ballot

 If you are an active duty member of the Uniformed Services or Merchant Marine; an eligible spouse or family member of an active duty member of the Uniformed Services or Merchant Marine; or a U.S. citizen residing outside the U.S, you can use the Federal online Overseas Absentee Ballot.
 Apply online here.
 You have to be out of the US to use this.
 Using it will make it easier for the County Election office to know they have to use international mail to get you your ballot or email it to you.
 With the new election law the actual voted ballot has to be mailed back.
-In the past there was an option to email the ballot back with the acknoledgement that you give up the right to a secret ballot.

 Want to know which legislative district you live in?
 Find out your District here.